Experts from the NAHB Research Center share best practices from some of the nation’s leading green-home builders

 Why third-party certification matters

 An independent, third-party green certification means that your buyers do not have to take your word that the home is a high-performance home.
 In the current housing market, where many buyers are fraught with anxiety, third-party certifications have never been more important to provide credibility to the builder and assurance to the buyer.

 Numerous surveys and research studies demonstrate that independent, third-party verification and certification provides credibility and assurance that a marketer’s claims are truthful and accurate.
-In fact, a recent opinion survey by Cone LLC found that 80 percent of respondents believed that certification by a third-party organization is “important in providing oversight to ensure environmental messaging by companies is accurate.”
+In fact, a recent opinion survey by Cone Communications found that 80 percent of respondents believed that certification by a third-party organization is “important in providing oversight to ensure environmental messaging by companies is accurate.”